Gilruth on Early Settlers 14 Mar 1872

 In his day, he was considered one of the best hands with the scythe in these parts.
 After living for many years and proving himself, he, with the younger members of the family, also his son-in-law, Richard SHUTE, moved to Indiana and settled near Covington, on the Wabash, where SHUTE, from being a poor orphan boy, became the owner of some nine or ten quarter sections of land with other things in abundance.

 Nathaniel DAVIDSON was a farmer and paid considerable attention to an apple orchard, setting the trees on exact rows and trimming them to make them slightly and of even balance.
-He hunted for past time and was one of the best of marksmen with the rifle; kept a blacksmith shop with a few blacksmith tools for his own convenience; for some time acted in the capacity of Associate Judge of the court; was a good neighbor; lost his eyesight; became a member of the Baptist Church, and died a Christian in his 80th year.
+He hunted for past time and was one of the best of marksmen with the rifle; kept a blacksmith shop with a few blacksmith tools for his convenience; for some time acted in the capacity of Associate Judge of the court; was a good neighbor; lost his eyesight; became a member of the Baptist Church, and died a Christian in his 80th year.

 At the same time, next below, settled John BACCUS, a brother of Mike.
 His wife’s name was Mary.
 I remember nothing of their children.
 John BACCUS cleared a little field, and after a year or two, he moved away.
-The last I knew of him, he was out on Raccoon engaged in making buhr-millstones.
+The last I knew of him, he was out on Raccoon, engaged in making buhr millstones.

-SUITER, for some time, lived with his brother-in-law Joseph CRANK (), a quiet and peaceable man.
+SUITER, for some time, lived with his brother-in-law, Joseph CRANK, a quiet and peaceable man.
 He was celebrated for making the finest canoes that run this part of the river.
 CRANK was a religious man.
 He conducted the first funeral I was ever at.
 The corpse was that of a child, and the grave was in Kelly’s graveyard.
 When the coffin was about to be placed in the ground, he took out his hymn book, read and sang Dr. Watts’ beautiful hymn, commencing, “Hark from the toms a doleful sound,” etc.

-After the SUITERS left, the place was occupied in short intervals by Michael BOWEN (), and family; Henry BARNHART () and family; James WINGGO (*) and family; but none of these made much improvement.
-What became of BARNHART and WINGO I know not?
+After the SUITERS left, the place was occupied in short intervals by Michael BOWEN and family; Henry BARNHART and family; James WINGGO (*) and family, but none of these made much improvement.
+What became of BARNHART and WINGO, I know not?
 The BOWENS settled on Pine Creek and became generally known among the old settlers.

 Asa MERRILL lived on it one season.
 His wife’s name was Elizabeth.
 Their children’s names were Elisabeth, Henry, and Asa.
-MERRIL was a regular-bred physician – the first on either side of the river between the Grant and Big Sandy.
+MERRILL was a regular-bred physician – the first on either side of the river between the Grant and Big Sandy.
 As such, I have reason to speak well of him, for he took me through the severest attack of fever I have ever had, yet he fell victim to the same fever afterward.

-After this, John CANON () lived there for some time, then moved out and settled on a tributary of Pine creek, which took its name from him.
+After this, John CANON () lived there for some time, then moved out and settled on a tributary of Pine Creek, which took its name from him.
 Then Moses CRABTREE (*) lived here for a season or two.
 Lastly, in about 1818, George TRUMBO occupied the place as owner, moved in on the riverbank, and died there.

-(*)Were not landowners.
+(*) Were not landowners.

 0 Comments